 All snowflakes contain six sides or points owing to the way in which they form.
 The molecules in ice crystals join to one another in a hexagonal structure, an arrangement which allows water molecules - each with one oxygen and two hydrogen atoms - to form together in the most efficient way.
-It is these hexagonal structures which when repeated successively give a snowflake it six-sided shape.

 Snowflakes are unique

 Part of the enduring appeal of snowflakes is their intricate appearance and near infinite variation, often leading to the assertion that all snowflakes are unique.
 While this in some sense impossible to test, as a general rule it is entirely true.
-The number of possibilities of nuances in temperature and humidity as the snowflake falls to the ground is limitless.
+The number of possibilities of changes in temperature and humidity as the snowflake falls to the ground is limitless.
 If you look closely at a snowflake you will see countless individual features, all of which could have formed ever so slightly differently in direction or shape owing to the slightest change in the environment in which it formed.

 What makes snowflakes white?

 While snowflakes appear white as they fall through the sky, or as they accumulate on the ground as snowfall, they are in fact totally clear.
-The ice though is not transparent like a sheet of glass is, but rather is translucent meaning light passes through but not directly.
+The ice is not transparent like a sheet of glass is, but rather is translucent, meaning light passes through but not directly.
 The many sides of the ice crystals cause diffuse reflection of the whole light spectrum which results in snowflakes appearing to be white in colour.